Latin conjugation: Number of conjugations

-In addition to regular verbs, which belong to one or other of the four conjugations, there are also a few irregular verbs, which have a different pattern of endings.
-The most important of these is the verb sum, esse "to be".
-There also exist deponent and semi-deponent Latin verbs (verbs with a passive form but active meaning), as well as defective verbs (verbs in which some of the tenses are missing).
+In addition to regular verbs, which belong to one or other of the four regular conjugations, there are also a few irregular verbs, which have a different pattern of endings.
+The most frequent of these is the verb sum, esse "to be" together with its prefixed derivatives.

+There also exist deponent Latin verbs, which though active in meaning have endings identical to the passive endings of ordinary verbs.
+Examples in the different conjugations are: (1) moror, morārī "to delay", (2) polliceor, pollicērī "to promise", (3) sequor, sequī "to follow" and regredior, regredī "to go back", (4) mentior, mentīrī "to lie (tell a lie)".
+Some verbs are semi-deponent, using passive forms for the perfect tenses only.

 Principal parts

-A verb's full paradigm relies on multiple stems.
+A verb's full paradigm relies on multiple different stems.
 The present indicative active and the present infinitive are both based on the present stem.

 It is not possible to infer the stems for other tenses from the present stem.
 This means that, although the infinitive active form normally shows the verb conjugation, knowledge of several different forms is necessary to be able to confidently produce the full range of forms for any particular verb.

 In a dictionary, Latin verbs are listed with four "principal parts" (or fewer for deponent and defective verbs), which allow the student to deduce the other conjugated forms of the verbs.
 These are: